Is Archaeologist Zahi Hawass a Real Life Indiana Jones?

 At the end of the 440-foot shaft, Hawass discovers a wooden ramp leading into a wall of rubble, prompting speculation that the treasure of Sety I may lie ahead (a treasure perhaps greater than that found in the tomb of King Tut).
 At this moment of high optimism, Hawass says he’s never been happier.

 Now at the end of the series, only Derek Lincoln survives as an archaeological fellow.
 Bravo for Derek!

 You never know what secrets the sands of Egypt may hide.

 Dr. Zahi Hawass seems strict, gruff and outspoken with his colleagues, but I suppose he’s earned the right to act however he wants after generating decades of accolades and impressive scholarship, as well as overseeing numerous sensational excavations.
 As for the archaeological fellows, Hawass wants to be certain they have a genuine, all-consuming passion for archaeology; otherwise, he doesn’t want them to waste their time or his.
-After all, who would argue that sometimes at least, a tough boss is the best one to get the job done.
+After all, who would argue that at times at least, a tough boss is the best one to get the job done?

 Please leave a comment.

 Matters have changed in Egypt!